Comparison of American and Canadian football: Time rules

 In American football, the offensive team must run a play within 25 seconds of the referee whistling the play in – except in the NCAA (college) and the NFL where teams have 40 seconds from the end of the previous play, or 25 seconds following a penalty or timeout.
 In Canadian football (at all levels of play), teams have 20 seconds after the play clock is manually initiated by an official, regardless of the preceding situation.
 Beginning in 2026 in the CFL, a new 35-second play clock will automatically begin as soon as the previous play is whistled dead.

-American football rules allow each team to have three timeouts in each half, and the NCAA, NFL & Texas high school football stops play for a "two-minute warning".
+American football rules allow each team to have three timeouts in each half, and the NCAA, NFL & Texas high school football stops play for a "two-minute warning" (or two-minute "timeout").
 Before 2024, NCAA football had no two-minute warning, so the clock stopped on a first down until the ball is ready for play if the play ended in the field of play.
 In Canadian football, each team has two timeouts per game, but in the CFL, a team cannot use both in the last three minutes of the game.

 Canadian football has a three-minute warning whereas American football has a two-minute warning.
 In both codes, the respective warning amounts to an extra time-out, with the clock being stopped either at the requisite time when running between plays or immediately upon conclusion of a play when the clock reaches or passes this point.
 Also, at all levels of Canadian football, the clock is stopped after every play during the last three minutes of each half.
 Once the referee has set the ball, the clock restarts if the last play ended with a runner tackled in the field of play.

 Timing rules change drastically after the minutes warning in both leagues: